 You are solely responsible for maintaining the security of your user name and password and for all activity that occurs on your account (other than activity that occurs through no fault of your own as a result of any act or omission by us).
 You shall not permit anyone other than you to use your account.
 If you become aware or suspect that anyone knows your user name and/or password, you should promptly contact us.

 You must not create or use multiple accounts with the purpose or intention of circumventing any of the terms of this Purchase Policy or concealing your identity or other personal details.

 We reserve the right to terminate your account and/or cancel any of your orders and/or prohibit you from making future orders or using the Sites in future if:

-(a) any abusive or threatening behaviour is carried out by you or on your behalf or via your account;
+(a) we reasonably suspect any abusive or threatening behaviour is carried out by you or on your behalf or via your account;

 (d) we are ordered to do so by any legal or regulatory authority; and/or